Mesmaroth/discord-AkephalosBot/README.md

 You don't need to code anything for putting custom sounds.
 You just need to drag and drop the file in to the `sounds` folder and you are all set.
 The command for executing the sound on discord is what ever the filename is.
 If I have a sound file named `example.mp3` in the sound folder, then the command for that would be `!example`

 ### Adding commands:
-Please follow the format in `akebot/botCommands.json` in order to create or edit your commands.
-If you want to cusomize the output of `!commands` edit `commandList.txt`.
+Please follow the format in `akebot/botCommands.json` in order to create or edit your own commands.
+If you want to cusomize the output of how `!commands` is shown, edit `commandList.txt`

  **Command Properties**:
   - `command` or `command2`: Set the command you want this command to be triggered when someone types it